Fielding Lathes

 Equipment supplied with the lathe was sparse: a 12-inch faceplate, drive plate, travelling steady, two Morse centres, a set of spanners and an oil gun being the only offerings.
 The usual range of extras was available including a 20-inch faceplate, taper turning attachment and a gear-driven belt-drive suds pump with associated piping and a chip tray.

-If any reader can add to the Fielding story with catalogues, handbooks or pictures of their machine the writer would be pleased to hear from them.
+If any reader can add to the Fielding story with catalogues, handbooks or pictures of their machine the writer would be pleased to hear from you..